 - The system must not stand taller than 4m, and must not exceed an area 9m².

 Connecting to the Grid

 The Distribution Network Operator (DNO) must be notified about any installation of solar PV.
 Solar setups with a Declared Net Capacity (the estimated output of the installation after any losses through inverters and wiring etc.) of 3.68kW and below will be notified via G83/2 after the system has been commissioned.
 Anything larger than 3.68kW must be through G59 notification before any installation work begins.
 The DNO must give permission for these larger systems to be installed.

 Do I need to check all this myself?

 It is for the MCS contractor to notify the DNO, not the customer.
 An MCS contractor will also confirm that your solar setup meets all the aforementioned requirements before the installation commences.

 There are further rules that apply for installing solar panels in Scotland; planning permission is required if they are to be installed onto the wall of a block of flats or on a flat roof.
 Contact your local planning office for more information if this applies to you.

 What we do

 If you have any more questions about planning permission for solar panels or you’d like a quote for a solar installation, we can help.
-Send us a quick email to h[email protected] with a brief description about your intended install and a daytime telephone number.
+Fill out our contact form with your details.
 One of our Technical Account Managers will soon be in touch to discuss your project, before putting together a proposal for you to review.